rishikeshbedre/image-storage-service/README.md

 Benchmarking for this application is not done.

-<p align="justify">`*But when ran simple tests, I noticed that while adding a big image the container's RAM usage was increasing and not releasing it back.
+<p align="justify"><i>"But when ran simple tests, I noticed that while adding a big image the container's RAM usage was increasing and not releasing it back.
 So I debug the application using pprof and saw that both heap and CPU profile were fine.
 Later I decreased the value of memory block used by multipart forms (from 32mb to 8mb), this decreased the memory usage but didn't solve the memory issue.
 As I was using golang version above 1.12, this is the expected behaviour (memory is freed by GC but OS doesn't take it back until its required).
-This can be harmful in container environment, so I have set 'GODEBUG=madvdontneed=1' instead of MADV_FREE and calling FreeOSMemory() in a interval.*`</p>
+This can be harmful in container environment, so I have set 'GODEBUG=madvdontneed=1' instead of MADV_FREE and calling FreeOSMemory() in a interval."</i></p>

 ## Docker